natnathania/Codewords-2020/Week_10/readme.md

 <img src = "week 10 milestone">

 My code with the keyTyped function and flipped canvas works smoothly, however some letters didnt work for some reason.
 To go to another step of coding, I am trying to distort the text with the textToPoint function however since I am using multiple canvases, I couldnt figure out how to do it.
-Went through multiple trials but my sktech wouldnt work.
-I got to a point where I had points around my text and from here I assume I could move these points to create the wavy movement.
+Went through multiple trials but the textToPoint function wouldnt work.
+However, I got to a point where I had points around my text and from here I could move these points to create the wavy movement.

 <img src = "w10redpoints.JPG">